jakerber/bitbot-v2/README.md

-# bitbot
+# bitbot-v2
-Cryptocurrency trading bot.
+New and improved cyptocurrency trading bot.